How Much Will You Pay for a Bidet?

 How Much Does It Cost to Buy and Install a Bidet?

-The average cost to install a bidet as a standalone device is much higher.
+The average cost to install a bidet as a standalone device is usually higher.
 Standalone ceramic bidets are made from more expensive materials and require additional plumbing work.
-Installation costs for a standalone bidet start at $250 but can be as high as $1,000 if you need extensive plumbing work done.
+Installation costs for a standalone bidet start at $500 (CAD 680) but can be as high as $1,500 (CAD 2,000) if you need extensive plumbing work done.
 You may want to consider scheduling that installation at a time when you already have someone out to install a toilet or do other plumbing work to keep total costs to a minimum.

 If you don't have the room for a standalone bidet in your bathroom, consider a handheld spray nozzle instead.
 These give you more control over where the water is directed, and many people find them more comfortable to use, too.
 Handheld bidet attachments are popular in Asia and are starting to gain traction in other parts of the world, too, because they don't require a lot of space to use and still offer great cleaning.